containers/libkrunfw/README.md

 make
 ```

+## Known limitations

+* To save memory, the embedded kernel is configured with ```CONFIG_NR_CPUS=8```, which limits the maximum number of supported CPUs to 8.
+If this kernel runs in a VM with more CPUs, only the first 8 will be initialized and used.

 ## License

 This library bundles a Linux kernel but does not execute any code from it, acting as a mere storage format.
 As a consequence, this library does not constitute a derivative work of the Linux kernel.
 Thus, the following licenses apply: